 TNA has a preponderance of men named Robert currently.
 Rob Van Dam , Bobby Roode, Robbie E, and Rob Terry.
 TNA is also a subsidiary of Panda Energy, owned by Robert Carter.

 There have occasionally been wrestlers in WWE with the same first names though they are normally called by their last names by announcers.
 Chris Jericho and Chris Benoit, as well as the similar sounding Christian.
 WWE renamed Christopher Pavone "Caylen Croft" because his previous ring name of Chris Cage was too close to Christian's previous name of Christian Cage.
-There was even a storyline started when Lilian Garcia goofed and announced Benoit as "Jericho".
+There was even a storyline started when Lilian Garcia goofed and announced Benoit as "Jericho" (something Jim Ross would do often on commentary).
 There was also the time when Mark Henry and Mark Jindrak were on the roster at the same time.
 There was also John Cena, John Bradshaw Layfield, John Laurinaitis, John Morrison, and Johnny Curtis.